nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * Firstly, enter the command `list-tasks` to see all contacts and tasks.
     * Secondly, identify the positional number of the person you wish to assign tasks to
     * Thirdly, identify the Task numbers of the two tasks you wish to assign.
-    * Lastly, if the Person number is 1, and the task numbers are 2 and 3, enter the command: `assign-task 1 2 3`
+    * Lastly, should the Person number be 1, and the Task numbers are 2 and 3, enter the command: `assign-task 1 2 3`

 ### Unassigning a Task from a contact : `unassign-task` or `unatask`